bpanel-org/bpanel/README.md

 # Welcome to bPanel!

-This is the official repo for the [bPanel project](http://bpanel.org), a full featured, enterprise level GUI for your Bcoin Bitcoin node.
+This is the official repo for the [bPanel project](https://bpanel.org), a full featured, enterprise level GUI for your bcoin Bitcoin node.

+For complete developer and API documentation, visit our website: https://bpanel.org

 ## Dependencies